infra-grails/infra-file-storage/README.md

 }
 ```

 Configuration
 ---------------------

-At first, after installation, you should assign your Config.groovy:
+At first, you should assign your Config.groovy:

 ``` groovy
     mirari {